 “The Duchess was so sad that she could not be with us today in Malta,” said Prince William.
 “Unfortunately, you have me.”
 He tempered his jokes, however, with a serious remark to the president about the Queen residing there off-and-on from 1949 to 1951.
 “I was asking my grandmother all about her time in Malta just a week ago,” he said.
 “I’m very interested in the history.”

 First Days in Malta

 On his first day in Malta, Prince William was on hand to watch a historical reenactment in the capital city of Valletta.
 Accompanying him was Prime Minister Joseph Muscat and President Coleiro Preca.
-The event was the In Guardia Parade, where members of the city garrison don medieval garb as they play out an inspection by order of the Knights of St. John.
+The event was the In Guardia Parade.
+Members of the city garrison don medieval garb as they play out inspection by order of the Knights of St. John.

 After the In Guardia Parade, Prince William was escorted to the National Library of Malta through a crowd that had gathered to welcome his arrival.
 While inside the library, he viewed essential documents, including letters written by King George II and King Henry VIII.
 Also, he saw the original citation issued to Malta that awarded the country the George Cross.
 The award was presented for the citizens’ bravery in withstanding constant German and Italian bombardment during World War II and for providing the U.K. with a vital naval base in the Mediterranean Sea.

 Prince William Loosens Up